jackyzha0/jackyzha0.github.io/content/thoughts/Datalog.md

 - seed
 ---

-Sources:
-- *What You Always Wanted to Know About Datalog (And Never Dared to Ask)*
+Source: *What You Always Wanted to Know About Datalog (And Never Dared to Ask)*

 Datalog is basically a simplified version of general Logic Programming.